Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to

 To support mortgage holder project evaluations, the C-PACE program administration team provides an independent 3rd party review of the technical and financial projections.
 Such review is consistent with industry best-practice methodology as defined in the Environmental Defense Fund’s Investor Confidence Project protocol.
 Moreover, the C-PACE team leverages its proven project optimization tools and extensive “project experience” databases to facilitate quality assurance across the project development life cycle.

-Given the cash flow generating characteristics of C-PACE projects, over one hundred mortgage lenders nationwide have consented to C-PACE projects as of October 2015.
-See a list of consenting lenders from a PACENow December 2016 Lender Consent Study.
+Given the cash flow generating characteristics of C-PACE projects, over one hundred and fifty mortgage lenders nationwide have consented to C-PACE projects as of July 2017.
+See a list of consenting lenders from a PACENow Lender Consent Study.

 Under the RI C-PACE Statute, the C-PACE special assessment is subject to the same penalties and the same procedures in the case of delinquency as is provided for through ad valorem (i.e. property) taxes.
 The C-PACE assessment has priority over all private liens on the property, is of equal priority to other special assessments, and is junior in priority to general property taxes.

 After a competitive bidding process, the RIIB selected Sustainable Real Estate Solutions, Inc. (SRS) to be the RI C-PACE program administrator.

 While many building owners need to upgrade their buildings, too often financial constraints get in the way.
 C-PACE financing solves the financial issues by providing: 100 percent financing for a term consistent with the useful life of the improvements, generally up to 25 years.
 The benefits include:

 - Competitive, fixed interest rates